MaestroAmu/infinite-scroll/README.md

   * Django

 ### Project
 Infinite scroll achieved by JavaScript interacting with an API developed in the backend using python in django framework.
+With Css animation to smoothly delete posts.